bonzaiferroni/bonzAI/README.md

 - Well-balanced resource economy
 - Effective raiding and defense
 - All game decisions made by AI rather than user
+- As a long term goal, decision-making that changes based on the results of previous decisions, resulting in novel behavior

 ## Overview of framework